Dermatory Cica Zinc Derm Band Mask

 This ingredient is an oil in water emulsifier.
 It helps stabilize a product by preventing oils and waters from separating.
 Sorbitan Olivate also helps hydrate the skin.

-Learn more about MadecassosideCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about MadecassosideCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.